benhoIIand/grunt-cache-bust/README.md

 #### options.hash
 Type: `String`

 A user defined value to be used as the hash value for all files.
+For a more beneficial caching strategy, it's advised not to supply a hash value for all files.

 #### options.jsonOutput
-Type: `Boolean|String`
+Type: `Boolean`
 Default value: `false`

 When set as `true`, `cachbust` will create a json file with an object inside that contains key value pairs of the original file name, and the renamed md5 hash name for each file.

-The default output file will be named `grunt-cache-bust.json` and is relative to the root of the project, or the `baseDir` option if set.

-Alternatively, you can set this option as a string i.e. `example-file-name.json`, and this will be used.

 Output format looks like this:
 ```